Coiot/strides-strokes/src/pages/index.md

     template: cta_section
     title: Strides & Strokes!
     content: >
-      The inaugural/first public offering Humans 4 Health Inc. fundraising event will be in honor of all of the medical professionals that are dedicated to the research, treatment, and recovery of all patients that have been impacted by a Stroke.
+      The inaugural fundraising event for Humans 4 Health Inc. will be in honor of all of the medical professionals that are dedicated to the research, treatment, and recovery of all patients that have been impacted by a Stroke.

       We are partnering with the **AdventHealth Foundation | Central Florida**